tipishev/deploy/README.md

 # deploy
+Fabric2-based utils for

+* Python 3.6
+* Django
+* nginx
+* gunicorn

-Fabric2-based utils for site deploy to Ubuntu 16.04 VPS.
+site deploy to a Ubuntu 16.04 VPS.

 ## tl;dr
 * change `fabfile.yaml,` `deploy.sh,` and `init.sh` to match your settings